Multibit-Legacy/multibit-website-legacy/README.md

 1. Create a runtime configuration for `mvn generate-resources` call it "Maven Resources"
 1. Start the `SiteService` process and leave it running continuously
-1. Use Firebug/Developer Tools to preview the effect you're after
+1. For CSS, use Firebug/Developer Tools to preview the effect you're after then locate the `main.less` file and edit to accommodate your changes otherwise
-1. For CSS, locate the `main.less` file and edit to accommodate your changes otherwise just edit the HTML
+1. For HTML just edit the appropriate file under `src/main/resources/views/html`
-1. Run "Maven Resources" to compile `main.less` to `main.css` and copy all resources to `target`
+1. Run "Maven Resources" to compile `main.less` to `main.css` and copy all updated resources to `target`
 1. Refresh your browser and verify that Dropwizard serves the resource as a 200 OK rather than 304 NOT MODIFIED if the change is not apparent